-Ian said: “We are both really excited about being involved from the start in this inspirational community project, which will bring so much to the whole borough.
+Ian said: “We were both really excited about being involved from the start in this inspirational community project, which will bring so much to the whole borough.
 The gardens will improve year-on-year as the plants mature and bloom.

 “Gardening is a great therapeutic activity, and volunteering is a chance to meet new people, learn new skills, have fun and make new memories, while contributing to a lasting legacy for Great Yarmouth.”